Sergey Ilyushin: Early years

 In 1911 he returned to his native village to work as a carter of a dairy plant.
 The following year, he worked as a construction worker for the Amur Railway, and in 1913 he was in Tallinn as a worker in a shipyard.

 With the outbreak of World War I in 1914, Ilyushin was conscripted into the Imperial Russian Army, serving with the infantry, and later (as he was literate) as a clerk in the military administration of Vologda.
 When a request came for seven volunteers to serve in the fledgling Aviation Section, he was quick to volunteer.
 He worked at first as a mechanic and member of the ground crew.
 In the summer of 1917, he was qualified as a pilot.

-In March 1918, with the withdrawal of the Provisional Government from the war, Ilyushin was demobilized and sent back to his native village.
-He helped supervise the increasing nationalization of factories in the area and in October 1918 joined the Bolshevik party.
+In March 1918, with the withdrawal of the Bolshevik government from the war, Ilyushin was demobilized and sent back to his native village.
+He helped supervise the increasing nationalization of factories in the area and in October 1918 joined the Bolshevik Party.
 With the Russian Civil War, Ilyushin was drafted into the Red Army in May 1919, working as aviation technician of VVS RKKA (Red Army).
 That autumn, a White movement Avro 504 biplane made a forced landing near Petrozavodsk.
-Ilyushin led a team which dismantled it, and sent it to Moscow where it was reverse-engineered into the Soviet U-1 trainer, of which 737 examples were subsequently built.
+Ilyushin led a team which dismantled it, and sent it to Moscow where it was reverse-engineered into the U-1 trainer, of which 737 examples were subsequently built.